-The provisions in this legislation defines law enforcement as all sheriffs and deputy sheriffs, state police, municipal police officers, and university and college police officers.
+The provisions in this legislation defines law enforcement as all sheriffs and deputy sheriffs, state police, municipal police officers, university and college police officers, and Department of Wildlife and Fisheries wildlife agents.
 The current total monthly premium cost for a sheriff or deputy sheriff under the individual only plan is \$621 (\$7,451 annual) with a maximum out of pocket of \$14,000 (preferred network max of \$6,000 and non-preferred max of \$8,000).
 Additionally, the current total out-of-pocket maximum (copayments, coinsurance, in network deductible, and out-of-network deductible) for an active OGB enrollee with Magnolia Open Access individual plan is \$6,200 annually.
 Combined with the annual employee premiums of \$2,107, the total maximum exposure for a Magnolia Open Access individual plan enrollee is \$8,307.